LunarianLuvien/DatabaseTermProject/README.md

 - Deniz Egemen Keneş 05210000249
 - Anıl Akuygur 05230000194

+## Project Overview
-This project aims to establish a detailed transportation database model for a nation, covering diverse transportation modes such as sea, air, road, mobile transport, and metro.
-It introduces a system that issues unique transportation cards to citizens, which keep track of their travel histories, search behaviors, and preferences.
-The database is designed to handle a wide range of queries, from broad to specific.
+This project is focused on creating a detailed transportation database model for a nation, covering various transportation modes such as sea, air, road, mobile transport, and metro systems.
+It features a system that issues unique transportation cards to citizens, recording their travel histories, search behaviors, and preferences.
+The database is designed to facilitate a wide array of queries, ranging from very broad to highly specific.

+## Project Development
-The project starts with the collection of data requirements from seven different transportation providers: Turkish Airlines, TCDD, Martı Tech, Obilet, IDO, IZBAN, and Yolcu360.
-It progresses with the development of individual EER diagrams for each provider before integrating these into a unified comprehensive diagram.
-The next steps involve converting the conceptual design into a relational model and finally implementing the physical structure of the database.
+The project commences with the gathering of data requirements from seven distinct transportation providers: Turkish Airlines, TCDD, Martı Tech, Obilet, IDO, IZBAN, and Yolcu360.
+The process continues with the creation of individual EER diagrams for each provider, which are later merged into a unified comprehensive diagram.
+The subsequent stages include transforming the conceptual design into a relational model and ultimately implementing the physical database structure.

-Included in the project's source files are individual EER diagrams for each provider, a merged diagram that illustrates their integration, and various database components such as data entries, triggers, check constraints, and a selection of query examples for extensive testing.
+## Project Contents
+Included within the project's source files are:
+- Individual EER diagrams for each provider.
+- A merged diagram showing their integration.
+- Database components such as data entries, triggers, check constraints.
+- A variety of query examples designed for extensive testing.

-### Links
+## Links
 - [Turkish Airlines](https://www.turkishairlines.com/)
 - [TCDD Taşımacılık](https://www.tcddtasimacilik.gov.tr/)
 - [Martı Tech](https://www.marti.tech/)